 You can use any cheese you want, but ideally you want a cheese that melts perfectly, cloaking every nook and cranny of the patty.

-Everywhere uses a brioche bun these days, but I'm not sure why?
+Everywhere seems to use a brioche bun these days, but I'm not sure why?
 To be honest I find a brioche bun too sweet.
-My personal choice is to use a plain or seeded white bun as the Brioche takes away from the flavour of the Patties (and falls apart to easily!)
+My personal choice is to use a plain or seeded white bun as the Brioche takes away from the flavour of the patties (and falls apart too easily!)

 We’re looking for crunch here, and when we talk about crunchy lettuce, we talk about iceberg.
 Also, leave it as whole leaves so it catches all them lovely Patty juices.